 So here I stand: knowing very little about love or truth, not knowing who I am.
-I am confused, but at peace with being this way as I have faith it is all to be found and even though I may have given up on God for most of my life, he never gave up on me and I have a teeny bit of faith knowing God will be more a wonder than I can imagine.
+I am confused, but at peace with being this way ( seeing myself as I am right now) and even though I may have given up on God for most of my life, he never gave up on me and I have a teeny bit of faith knowing God will be more a wonder than I can imagine.
 Thank goodness there are some who are The Way – Showers.
 They give me hope and faith this is really worth trying and not listening to my facade – I have some faith in myself.

 I want to become a Divine Angel: a healed human, feeling God’s love all the time.
-When I feel this I can see rainbow colours and lights in my third eye: it looks pretty cool.
 Just putting one foot forward….. and one day I hope that foot will belong to my real self only.